SURFscz/pam-weblogin/doc/protocol.md

 The response is a json with the following members:
   - `result`: either `SUCCESS` if the pin was correct and the user has authenticated successfully, `TIMEOUT` if the user failed to authenticate in a reasonable time frame, or `FAIL` if the pin is incorrect or the authenticated user didn't match the pam user.
   - `info`: message explaining what has happened.
-Not meant to show to the end user.
+Not meant to show to the end user; the pam module will log this to the system log.
   - `group`: list containing group objects, consisting of a name and short_name

 Example: